Keystone Historic Preservation Planning Grants

 - Planning and Development Assistance

-- Projects must meet goals and objectives of Pennsylvania Historic Preservation Plan.
-The plan is available for review at:
+- Projects must meet goals and objectives of Pennsylvania Historic Preservation Plan

 - Grant supported project expenditures cannot begin until the successful applicant has received a fully executed Grant Agreement